 Recording loss

-Keep track of what you throw away and why.
+Track what you discard and why.
 This helps you identify patterns and reduce loss:

 - Date of loss